 If the Debentures are traded by a holder after their acquisition by that holder, they may trade at a discount from their acquisition cost to the holder depending on prevailing interest rates, the market for similar securities, the performance of Cervus and other factors.
-No assurance can be given as to whether an active trading market will develop or be maintained for the Debentures.
-To the extent that an active trading market for the Debentures does not develop, or is not maintained, the liquidity and trading prices for the Debentures may be adversely affected.
+No assurance can be given as to whether an active trading market will be maintained for the Debentures.
+To the extent that an active trading market for the Debentures is not maintained, the liquidity and trading prices for the Debentures may be adversely affected.
 The Debentures are listed for trading on the Toronto Stock Exchange under the trading symbol "CVL.DB".